solowt/war/README.md

 A persistent error I've noticed is undefined cards being added to the winning deck if the game ends in a tie.
 This doesn't happen consistently.
 It's also possible to break the game by pushing buttons in a certain order.
 However, the game can be reset with the new game button if this happens.

+Note: I introduced randomness into the game by shuffling cards before I put them back in the deck of the player who has just won a hand.
+This reduces game length significantly compared to how I was doing it previously (before I was putting the stronger card into the bottom of the deck first).

 User stories for war:

 1. As a user, I want to be able to be able to see html representations of cards because text based games are boring.